manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 1. Browse to the given link: <https://usnconeboxax1aos.cloud.onebox.dynamics.com>

-1. Sign in using the credentials provided in the **Resources** menu.
+1. Sign in using the credentials provided in the **Environment Detail page** menu.

+Note: provide the Username and Password.

 ### Navigate finance and operations apps
 1. On the Finance and Operations Home page, if configured, you will see: